rtlabs-com/p-net/doc/multiple_ports.rst

    default         192.168.42.1    0.0.0.0         UG    305    0        0 wlan0
    192.168.0.0     0.0.0.0         255.255.255.0   U     0      0        0 br0
    192.168.42.0    0.0.0.0         255.255.255.0   U     305    0        0 wlan0

+To send a ARP request, use the command :command:`arping`.

 Adding multiple Ethernet ports on a microcontroller